-TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS / OUTCOMES Vacant dreys will be removed prior to clearing where they are accessible Vacant tree hollows suitable for WPR or BTP will be removed or blocked prior to clearing where they are accessible If WRP or BTP are observed during clearing operations, the tree containing the animal shall be left for up to 48 hours to allow for the animal to vacate, while clearing continues in adjacent vegetation.
+TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS Vacant tree hollows suitable for WPR or BTP will be removed or blocked prior to clearing where they are accessible If WRP or BTP are observed during clearing operations, the tree containing the animal shall be left for up to 48 hours to allow for the animal to vacate, while clearing continues in adjacent vegetation.
 If the tree continues to be occupied after 48 hours, the animal will be coerced / moved to a safe area outside of the clearing footprint by the appointed zoologist / environmental scientist / fauna spotter.
-Trees, as noted above, that are observed to support WRP and / or BTP after 48 hours will be 'bumped gently'3 with a machine prior to felling.
+Trees, as noted above, that are observed to support WRP and / or BTP after 48 hours will be 'bumped gently' with a machine prior to felling.
 The operator and spotter will wait and observe the tree for a short time.
 If the animal remains in the tree it shall be pushed over slowly onto vegetation within the clearing area that is yet to be cleared.
 The 'soft felling' of habitat trees will provide a 'cushion' for the vegetation being felled, minimising the risk of injury to the animal and allowing any WRP and BTP present with the opportunity to safely vacate.
 Felled trees with hollows will be checked immediately for fauna after felling and prior to further processing.
 If it is not possible to fully inspect the hollow the tree will be left on the ground overnight to allow time for any undetected fauna to vacate.
-Habitat clearing is to be staged, commencing from existing edge lines / roads and progressing towards habitat that will be retained to direct WRP and BTP towards these areas as per the proposed clearing staging (Figure 3, Appendix A) Vacant dreys within felled trees will be destroyed immediately to prevent animals re-entering them A post-clearing survey shall be undertaken immediately following each day's clearing operations and the following morning to identify the presence of any injured animals Maintain connectivity between known WRP and BTP habitat areas
+Habitat clearing is to be staged, commencing from existing edge lines / roads and progressing towards habitat that will be retained to direct WRP and BTP towards these areas as per the proposed clearing staging (Figure 3, Appendix A) Vacant dreys within felled trees will be destroyed immediately to prevent animals re-entering them A post-clearing survey shall be undertaken immediately following each day's clearing operations and the following morning to identify the presence of any injured animals Possum fencing (temporary and permanent) will be installed adjacent at known habitat areas to exclude WRP and BTP moving onto t Fauna handling will only be conducted by a suitably experienced persons i.e. zoologist / fauna spotter Any WRP and BTP showing signs of injury or illness will be caught, bagged and taken to an experienced wildlife veterinarian or approved wildlife rehabilitation facility.